joaojneto/face-recognition/README.md

 * Next step, edit the **connection.txt** file with Elasticsearch endpoint, user and password!

+* Create and access a virtual environment:

+`$ python -m venv venv && source venv/bin/activate`

+* Update pip

+`$ pip install --upgrade pip setuptools`

 * Now you need to install the requirements:

 `$ pip install requirements.txt`

-* After that you will be able to run the app:
+* After that you will be able to run the app: 🚀

 `$ python app.py`

-* Access http://localhost and you need to see this page:
+* Access http://localhost and you need to see this page: 👀

 ![alt text](image.png)